-There is also a continuing bucket of work around the fair treatment of customers, including regular discussion on how to implement these principles in practice; CCIR and AMF consultations on incentives management; and an ongoing focus by FSRA on MGA oversight.
+There is also a continuing bucket of work around the fair treatment of customers, including regular discussion on how to implement these principles in practice; CCIR and AMF consultations on incentives management; and a FSRA ongoing focus on MGA oversight.

-OSFI and the AMF are looking at "non-financial risks" which is another area of major work.
-Among their areas for review in the next 12 months are:
+OSFI and AMF are looking at "non-financial risks" which is another area of major work.
+Among the areas for review in the next 12 months are: